Dexter King

-Dexter Scott King (born January 30, 1961) is an American civil rights activist and the second son of civil rights leaders Martin Luther King Jr. and Coretta Scott King.
-King is also the brother of Martin Luther King III, Bernice King, and Yolanda King.
+Dexter Scott King (January 30, 1961 – January 22, 2024) was an American civil rights activist, animal rights activist, and an author.
+The second son of civil rights leaders Martin Luther King Jr. and Coretta Scott King, he was also the brother of Martin Luther King III, Bernice King, and Yolanda King; and also the grandson of Alberta Williams King and Martin Luther King Sr. He is the author of Growing Up King: An Intimate Memoir.

 Early life

-King was born in 30 January 1961 at Hughes-Spaulding Hospital in Atlanta, Georgia and named after the Dexter Avenue Baptist Church in Montgomery, Alabama, where his father was pastor before moving to the Ebenezer Baptist Church in Atlanta, Georgia.
-His eldest sister Yolanda watched after him.
-He was seven years old when his father was assassinated.
-King and his siblings were assured an education thanks to the help of Harry Belafonte, who set up a trust fund for them years prior to their father's death.
+Dexter Scott King was born on January 30, 1961, at Children's Healthcare of Atlanta – Hughes Spalding Children's Hospital in Atlanta, Georgia, to Martin Luther King Jr. and Coretta Scott King. and named after the Dexter Avenue Baptist Church in Montgomery, Alabama, where his father was pastor before moving to the Ebenezer Baptist Church in Atlanta.
+His oldest sister Yolanda watched after him.

+King was seven years old when his father was assassinated in 1968.
+He was watching television with his older brother, Martin III, when they saw a news flash about the shooting.
+King and his siblings were assured an education thanks to the help of Harry Belafonte, who set up a trust fund for them years prior to their father's assassination.
 King attended the Democratic National Convention in 1972, which led him to gain an interest in politics.

-Schooling

-Dexter Scott King went to Spring Street Elementary School, in Midtown Atlanta, Georgia.
-He attended with his brother "Marty" and his sister Yolanda.
-Dexter, and his siblings, did not return to Spring Street Elementary for the Fall semester of 1968, following the assassination of their father on April 4, 1968.

-King then attended Frederick Douglass Highschool, in South West Atlanta, Georgia, where he played trumpet in the school band.

-Following his graduation from Douglass Highschool, King enrolled in Morehouse College, in Atlanta, Georgia, his late father's alma mater.
-He studied business administration, but did not graduate.
-He later became an actor and documentary filmmaker.

-Activities
+King attended his father's alma mater of Morehouse College, where he studied business administration from 1979 to 1984.
+He left Morehouse before graduating.

+Work

-King splits his time between Atlanta, Georgia, where he serves as chairman of the King Center for Nonviolent Social Change, and Malibu, California.
+King split his time between Atlanta, Georgia, where he served as chairman of the King Center for Nonviolent Social Change, and Malibu, California.

 In May 1989, King's mother named the twenty-eight-year-old as her successor as president of the King Center.
 Before his mother's choice, King openly expressed interest in changing the King Center into "a West Point of nonviolent training".
-Dexter Scott King served as president of the King Center for Nonviolent Social Change, but resigned only four months after taking the office after a dispute with her.
+Dexter Scott King served as president of the King Center for Nonviolent Social Change, but resigned only four months after taking the office after a dispute with his mother.
 He resumed the position in 1994, but the King Center's influence was sharply reduced by then.
 As President, he cut the number of staff from 70 to 14 and shut down a child care center among a shift from conventional activities to prioritizing preserving his father's legacy.
 Reflecting, King admitted that the time was not right since he was "probably moving faster than the board was ready to".

-Dexter has been a dedicated vegan and animal rights activist since the late 1980s.
+Dexter was a dedicated vegan and animal rights activist, having been introduced to vegetarianism in the late 1980s by Dick Gregory.

-On August 28, 2013, he attended the 50th anniversary of the March on Washington, the event at which his father delivered his I Have a Dream speech.
+On August 24, 2013, King attended the 50th anniversary of the March on Washington, the event at which his father delivered his "I Have a Dream" speech.